superlloyd/MenuRibbon/README.txt

 Better looking top-level menu item  and KeyTip update doc about KeyTips and ItemTemplate
 Make sure KeyTip work on collapsed item
+Replace Font by Path for Pin button, font not supported on system without Word Big Item Button => splitter below